If you’re like me, you were taught that yoga is about structure and alignment.

 Benefits Of Somatic Release

-Somatic therapy offers a plethora of benefits that can positively impact both your physical and emotional, and spiritual well-being.
+Somatic therapy offers a plethora of benefits that can positively impact your physical, emotional, and spiritual well-being.

-• Stress Reduction: Somatic therapies help activate the parasympathetic nervous system, promoting relaxation and reducing stress levels.
-A study in the Journal of Bodywork and Movement Therapies suggests that practices like mindful movement (ahem…yoga!) can significantly decrease stress and anxiety levels.
+- Stress Reduction: Somatic therapies activate the parasympathetic nervous system, promoting relaxation and reducing stress.
+A study in the Journal of Bodywork and Movement Therapies suggests that practices like mindful movement (ahem…yoga!) can significantly decrease stress and anxiety.

-• Improved Emotional Regulation: Somatic therapy allows you to become more aware of your bodily sensations and responses to emotions, fostering more emotional resilience.
-For anyone with post traumatic stress disorder, this is a major benefit of somatic therapies.
+- Improved Emotional Regulation: Somatic therapy allows you to become more aware of your bodily sensations and responses to emotions, fostering greater emotional resilience.

-• Release of Physical Tension: Somatic experiencing targets areas of physical tension, helping to alleviate stiffness, soreness, and discomfort in the body.
-A study in the International Journal of Yoga Therapy demonstrates that somatic practices – like the Hakomi Method – can effectively reduce muscle tension and improve flexibility.
+- Release of Physical Tension: Somatic experiencing targets areas of physical tension, alleviating stiffness, soreness, and discomfort in the body.
+A study in the International Journal of Yoga Therapy demonstrates that somatic practices – like the Hakomi Method – effectively reduce muscle tension and improve flexibility.

-• Trauma Healing: Somatic therapy is particularly beneficial for individuals who have experienced trauma.
-By engaging in gentle movement and body-centered practices, trauma survivors can safely process and release stored trauma, promoting healing and integration.
+- Trauma Healing: Somatic therapy is particularly beneficial for individuals who have experienced trauma or have PTSD.
+Engaging in gentle movement and body-centered practices allows trauma survivors to safely process and release stored trauma.
 Research in the Journal of Trauma & Dissociation highlights the efficacy of somatic experiencing in treating trauma-related symptoms.

 What Are Somatic Exercises?